JuliaInterop/CxxWrap.jl/README.md

 ```

 ### Windows and MSVC
-the default binaries installed with CxxWrap are cross-compiled using GCC, and thus incompatible with Visual Studio C++ (MSVC).
+The default binaries installed with CxxWrap are cross-compiled using GCC, and thus incompatible with Visual Studio C++ (MSVC).
 In MSVC 2019, it is easy to check out `libcxxwrap-julia` from git, and then build it and the wrapper module from source.
 Details are provided in the [README](https://github.com/JuliaInterop/libcxxwrap-julia#building-on-windows).